68109 Advanced Communication Skills in Science6cp; 3 to 5hpw (depending on English language requirements)

-Scientists of the 21st century must communicate effectively with other scientists and with members of the public.
-This requires them to consider the background of recipients so that the knowledge they are sharing with their target audience or readers is clearly understood.
-This includes an understanding of the different models of science communication.
+Scientists of the 21st century must communicate effectively with other scientists and the public.
+This includes an understanding of the different models of science communication and requires you to consider the background of recipients so that the knowledge they are sharing with their target audience or readers is clearly understood.
 Acknowledging the potency of Indigenous Knowledge systems, different to the Western system of empirical, lab-based science, but equally valid and productive, is part of ensuring effective science communication.

-This subject aims to provide postgraduate science students with integrated professional language skills in both written and oral communication and text-based research skills.
-Students are encouraged to take a critical and analytical approach to evaluating and producing written and spoken texts appropriate for different professional purposes.
-This subject focuses on critical reading skills; effective paraphrasing and summarising to avoid plagiarism; selecting and evaluating reliable information sources and their correct acknowledgement; developing a clear and convincing writing style to promulgate arguments; and presentation skills.
+This subject aims to provide postgraduate science students with integrated professional language skills in written and oral communication and text-based research skills.
+Students are encouraged to take a critical and analytical approach to evaluate and produce written and spoken texts appropriate for different professional purposes.
+This subject focuses on critical reading skills, effective paraphrasing and summarising to avoid plagiarism, selecting and evaluating reliable information sources and their correct acknowledgement, developing a clear and convincing writing style to promulgate arguments, and presentation skills.
 Cover letters, resumes and interview skills are also addressed, given their importance to career development.

 Detailed subject description.